-For more information about Petplan and its work with shelters, please visit www.GoPetplan.com.
+For more information about Petplan, please visit www.GoPetplan.com.

 As America's top-rated pet insurance provider, Petplan, through one or more licensed insurers, offers customizable policies to meet any coverage requirements and budget for pets of all/any age.
 The policies offered by Petplan cover all hereditary and congenital conditions for the life of the pet – without dollar limits per condition.
 For information, visit www.GoPetplan.com or call 1-866-467-3875.